EN

 1. They can simply change a technical detail of the data injection method and circumvent filters, if filters are the method chosen to fight spam2.
 Miners are high-time preference greedy mercenaries

-The second argument was already addressed and won't be discussed again here
+The second argument was already addressed and won't be discussed again here.

 Regarding the first one, an important point about it is that it is a purely technical argument.
 However, spamming is not only a technical issue.
 Spammers are ready to pay high TX fees to get their spam into blocks mainly because they are hoping to make a profit out of the spam.
 The profits made by spammers rely on a network effect around the standard they adopted to spam.
 That is partly why spamming using extremely inefficient data storage methods continues to be dominant although more efficient "standards" to store data on-chain have been proposed.
 Updating default filters sends a strong message to signify that certain data injection methods are not desirable and that actors who rely on them are using non-desirable methods.
 Simply updating default filters in the past has worked, but for reasons unclear, Bitcoin Core developers have refused to consider spam as a significant issue since Taproot and did not take any action at all to update default filters.